-- 3. Suppliers and Business partners encouragement: The Company encourages suppliers and business partners to engage with the policy against child labor and the policy against illegal migrant labor, in accordance with the Company's Policy on Human Rights. - 4.
-Supplier Performance Evaluation: The company conducts an assessment of its partners' efficiency.
-The indicators designed on the basis of the partners' work standards are as follows: - 1.
-Product Worthiness - 2.
-Product Quality - 3.
-On-time Delivery - 4.
-Supplier After Sales Service and Response - 5.
-Innovation Initiative - 5.
-Fairness credit term for supplier: During the current economic situation, credit term management and the condition of timely payment are crucial parts of suppliers' continuing business operations.
-The Company has a good level of financial liquidity and the payment period is normally given by our suppliers.
-Along with our business, we have made payments to suppliers on time and never asked for an extension of the payment period.
-Unless there is a legal reason that is not the fault of the Company.
-Please refer to "Key Financial Ratios" chapter for the average repayment period of the past 3 years.
+- 3. Suppliers and Business partners encouragement: The Company encourages suppliers and business partners to engage with the policy against child labor and the policy against illegal migrant labor, in accordance with the Company's Policy on Human Rights.
+The Company disclosed Supply Chain Management Policy and Supplier Code of Conduct at menu Sustainability on www.namyongterminal.com.

+- 4. Supplier Performance Evaluation: The company conducts an assessment of its partners' efficiency.
+The indicators designed on the basis of the partners' work standards are as follows:

+- 1. Product Worthiness

+- 2. Product Quality

+- 3. On-time Delivery

+- 4. Supplier After Sales Service and Response

+- 5. Innovation Initiative

+5. Fairness credit term for supplier: